-No one knows for sure why Alzheimer’s patients become aggressive.
+No one knows for sure why it happens.
 Aggression may be a symptom of Alzheimer’s disease itself.
-It may also be a reaction to actions of others or to the environment around the person with Alzheimer’s disease.
+It could also be a reaction when a person feels confused or frustrated.

-Tips to Reduce Alzheimer’s Aggression
+Tips to Ease Alzheimer’s Aggression

 Once you understand the triggers for Alzheimer’s aggression, you can take steps to prevent it.
 A few things to try:

 Think ahead of time if a situation might make your loved one uncomfortable, overstimulated, or confused.